svn2github/wordpress-vip-plugins/intensedebate/readme.txt

 === IntenseDebate Comments ===
-Contributors: IntenseDebate, beaulebens
+Contributors: IntenseDebate, Automattic, beaulebens
 Tags: widget, profile, community, avatars, spam, notification, email, threaded, comments, intense debate, intensedebate, intense, debate, comment system, moderation, wpmu
 Requires at least: 2.5
-Tested up to: 2.8.4
+Tested up to: 2.9.2
-Stable tag: 2.4.1
+Stable tag: 2.7

 IntenseDebate comments enhance and encourage conversation on your blog.
 Build your reader community, increase your comments, & boost pageviews.

 == Description ==
 IntenseDebate Comments enhance and encourage conversation on your blog or website.
 Custom integration with your WordPress admin panel makes moderation a piece of cake.
 Comment threading, reply-by-email, user accounts and reputations, comment voting, along with Twitter and friendfeed integrations enrich your readers' experience and make more of the internet aware of your blog and comments which drives traffic to you!

 Full comment and account data sync between Intense Debate and WordPress ensures that you will always have your comments stored locally on your own server.

 == Installation ==
 *Note: As is the case when installing any new plugin, it's always a good idea to backup your blog data before installing.*

 1. After downloading the IntenseDebate plugin, unpack and upload the file to the wp-content/plugins folder on your blog.
 Make sure to leave the directory structure of the archive intact so that all of the IntenseDebate files are located in 'wp-content/plugins/intensedebate/'